fortran-lang/webpage/source/learn/building_programs/build_tools.md

 surprising and unexpected outcomes.
 Usually, when defining variables like your compiler, there is little reason to actually use the recursive expansion at all.

-The same can easily be archived using the `:=` declaration:
+The same can easily be achieved using the `:=` declaration:

 ```make
 all: